 Former Bathurst Gasworks Site

-Remediation of the gasworks site to date have been notable and Council would like to thank all parties involved that have assisted to date.
 The operational elements of the gasworks site remain relatively intact, with structures including the retort houses, gasholders, boiler, tar wells and tar tank.

 Please note that Council cannot grant access to the Gasworks site, as it is neither the owner nor the lessee of the site.